-At a show at the Crocodile Cafe, in Seattle on December 5, 1997, Stephen Malkmus, frontman of Pavement at the time, teamed up with another indie rock and lo-fi group, Silkworm.
+At a show at the Crocodile Cafe, in Seattle, WA, on Dec.
+5, 1997, former Pavement frontman Stephen Malkmus teamed up with another indie rock and lo-fi band Silkworm.
 It isn’t surprising Malkmus collaborated with Silkworm back in 1997, since his group and Silkworm had a lot in common.
 They were both signed with Matador Records at the time and both Malkmus and Silkworm singer, Tim Midyett, beard quite a resemblance in lead vocals.
-With Malkmus and the group together, they were known as the Crust Brothers.
+With Malkmus and Silkworm now together as an indie supergroup, they were known as the Crust Brothers.

-The album ends with an energetic and fast-paced version of “Mrs. Henry.”
+The band closes the show with an energetic and fast-paced version of “Mrs. Henry.”
 This performance sounds like the band has succumbed to the effects of alcohol.
 It’s a whirl of shambles, with it’s heaviness and ragged vocals; it’s almost a bit unlistenable.

 During the many jams from the show, you can hear the versatility from members, as they each switched instruments and lead vocals on tracks.
 At one point, Malkmus was drumming to Dylan’s “Lo and Behold.”

 Despite their lack of practice (possibly) and that slacker energy Malkmus commented about at the beginning of the album, you can hear the band enjoying themselves.
 And that was the point of it all.
 There’s a party atmosphere due to the group’s raw intensity and sloppy playing.
-Now, just imagine if Bob Nastanovich, multi-instrumentalist from Pavement, was part of this supergroup; the music would be just as chaotic.
+Now, just imagine if former Pavement member Bob Nastanovich was part of this supergroup the music would be just as chaotic.